 The life of my blog seems to roll in chapters, with every new African country that we’ve moved to, being a new chapter.
 This is the 3rd time I’m rewriting my About page, coinciding with our move back to my home country, South Africa.

-In the nick of time, we got a great opportunity to farm sugarcane in central Mozambique for a South African sugar company.
+2 years later, we were given a great opportunity to farm sugarcane in central Mozambique for a South African sugar company.
 We were there for 8 years.
 This is when I started the Africa far and wide blog, fed up of what felt like a mundane life as an expat wife, sipping on countless cups of coffee and discussing what was happening in our husband’s workplace.
 I had to do something more with my time there and it seemed obvious to pick up a camera and my pen and begin documenting our lives and the lives of others in this fascinating war-recovering country, Mozambique.
 I fell in love with Mozambique and bit by bit, I began to look a little deeper and ask more questions.
 With my camera in hand, I took notice of the everyday life, the struggles, the celebrations, the disputes…I observed a life nothing like mine.

 Almost 8 years later, we received a terrifying phone call that left us no choice but to ‘up and leave’ Mozambique in a hurry.
 From Mozambique we moved to Malawi and lived there for a blissful 2 years – exploring a new land and its people.

-We were happy in Malawi and moving back to South Africa was never on the cards, let alone back to my hometown in a small farming district in KwaZulu Natal.
-At first I thought the idea was quite mad and I was having none of it!
+We were happy in Malawi.
+Moving back to South Africa was never on the cards, let alone back to my hometown in a small farming district in KwaZulu-Natal.
+At first I thought the idea was quite mad and was having none of it!
 I loved my life as an expat; of moving around, meeting people from all walks of life and continually discovering new things.
 Going back to the farm and the life from another lifetime, was inconceivable.
-I thought to myself, ‘this is the kind of stuff that songwriters write about;’ Bruce Springsteen immediately coming to mind!
+I thought to myself, ‘this is the kind of stuff that songwriters write about!

 “The years teach much the days never know.” – Ralph Waldo Emerson